stefan-it/hmByT5/README.md

 # **New**: Logbook

+* 14.05.2022: Add results for two trained monolingual models for Dutch.
+It turns out that using a `mean_noise_span_length=20` slightly underperforms a model pretrained with `mean_noise_span_length=3` on Dutch par of ICDAR Europeana.
 * 10.05.2022: Finalizing datasets and languages for small benchmark.
 We also performed experiments using the proposed `mean_noise_span_length=20` from the ByT5 paper.
 On English AjMC dataset we can see a performance boost when using a length of 20.